yihong1120/YOLOv8-License-Plate-Insights/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- PyTorch (with CUDA support for GPU acceleration)
+- PyTorch (with MPS or CUDA support for GPU acceleration)
 - Ultralytics YOLOv8 library
 - OpenCV